handlename/HNDecoratedTableView/README.md

-1. Define HNDesignedTableView instance and connect to table in Interface Builder.
+1. Define HNDecoratedTableView instance and connect to table in Interface Builder.
 2. Call "setBackgroundImage:withInsets:forCell:forRowAtIndexPath:"
    in "tableView:willDisplayCell:forRowAtIndexPath:".